 Click on a category name for our favorites of each type ~

 A. Double Umbrella Strollers are lightweight strollers with small wheels that fold compactly and are very easy to get in and out of the car, but few bells and whistles and limited storage space.
 Perfect for airline travel and car outings.
-(Though for our favorite double strollers for travel, go here.)
+(See also: Though for our favorite doubles for travel).
 Prices range from $100-$500.

-B. General Purpose Double Strollers have medium-sized wheels, mid-range weight, and more storage and features than an umbrella stroller.
+B. General Purpose Side by Sides have medium-sized wheels, mid-range weight, and more storage and features than an umbrella stroller.
 Prices range from $200-$580.
 Best when used on smooth, paved surfaces; not great for all-terrain use.

-C. All-Terrain Double Strollers have heavy-duty all-terrain wheels, usually with a front wheel(s) that will swivel or lock.
+C. All-Terrain Doubles have heavy-duty all-terrain wheels, usually with a front wheel(s) that will swivel or lock.
 Many can be used for “light” jogging.
 All terrain side-by-sides are all pretty heavy and bulky, and they generally take up a lot of trunk space.
 But they are downright delightful to push and steer.
 They are full-featured and tend to be the most expensive.
-Prices range from $200-$750, except for the Bugaboo Donkey (~$1,300).
+Prices range from $200-$750, except for the Bugaboo Donkey (~$1,300+).

 * These are the most popular in the doubles world.